Last updated on January 8th, 2015 at 05:59 pm

 3. Am I being over-sensitive about my dream?

 Do you take rejection and turn it into something personal rather than simply thinking that it’s not the right time for what you are trying to do?
-Do you expect others to make your dream come true and if they don’t help you in the way that you believe they should, do you take it in and negatively make it a part of what you say about yourself and the world you live in?
+Do you expect others to make your dream come true, and if they don’t help you how you believe they should, do you take it in and negatively make it a part of what you say about yourself and the world you live in?

 Does it matter?
 Really?